-In the case of divorce or termination of a domestic partnership or a dependent ceasing to be a dependent child it is the responsibility of the employee or spouse/domestic partner to notify the New School Benefits Department (mailto:BenefitsHelp@newschool.edu) within 60 days of the occurrence of the event.
+In the case of a qualifying life event or a dependent ceasing to be a dependent child it is the responsibility of the employee or spouse to notify the New School Benefits Department (mailto:BenefitsHelp@newschool.edu) within 60 days of the occurrence of the event.
 Notification must be provided in writing.